- What is the Natural Gas STAR Program?

 How much methane is emitted from oil and natural gas systems?
 What are the major emission sources?

-Similarly, according to the EPA Global Anthropogenic Non CO2 Greenhouse Gas Emissions: 1990-2020 report, dated June 2006, oil and natural gas operations are a significant source of global methane emissions, constituting approximately 18 percent of total human-made methane emissions.
-The report also indicates that in 2005, global oil and natural gas methane emissions totaled approximately 82 billion cubic meters (Bcm), or 2,896 billion cubic feet (Bcf), equivalent to about 1,165 million tonnes carbon dioxide equivalent (MtCO2e).
+Similarly, according to the EPA Global Anthropogenic Non CO2 Greenhouse Gas Emissions: 1990-2030 report, dated December 2012, oil and natural gas operations are a significant source of global methane emissions, constituting approximately 23 percent of total human-made methane emissions.
+The report also indicates that in 2005, global oil and natural gas methane emissions totaled approximately 1,542.7 million tonnes carbon dioxide equivalent (MtCO2e).